Skip to main content

 A hardware wallet travels from factory to warehouse to courier to customs to your door.
 Every step in that journey is a documented attack surface.

-In 2025, a counterfeit version of a major wallet application reached 10,000 downloads on Google Play before it was identified and removed.
+Counterfeit versions of major wallet applications have reached official app stores before being identified and removed.
 Fake hardware devices have been documented arriving in sealed, branded packaging — indistinguishable from legitimate products until the compromise is already complete.

 XColdPro has no supply chain.
 There is no device to manufacture, ship, intercept, or counterfeit.
 The software is verified through cryptographic checksums at download — and that verification is the entire chain of custody.